code-computerlove/structured-engineering-coaching/06-clean-code/06-clean-code.md

 ## Goals

-By the end of the session you will:
+A philosophical review of the sessions so far.

 ## Content

+- What is a programming language's purpose?
+- Learn multiple languages
+- Clean code AKA Habitability
+- Imagination time
+- Tests as living documentation
+- Clean code is hard
+- The campsite rule

-## What is a programming language
+## What is a programming language's purpose

 ### Machine code